A Libertyman's Adventures 1917-1919 in the 168th Aero Squadron, AEF

 MEMORIES

-Stand To!, The Journal of the Western Front Association (British), 100th edition, June 2014, page 152.
+This review is from Stand To!, The Journal of the Western Front Association (British), 100th edition, June 2014, page 152.

 Note to reader: France on Fragile Wings was reviewed alongside another recent publication, Tim’s Wars: The Psychology of War and Peace Through One Man’s Eyes (Burlington in Hub Press, Eastbourne, Great Britain).
 I have truncated most of the second review.